 sudo apt-get update sudo apt-get upgrade sudo apt-get dist-upgrade

-and then, install the compiler used to compile the VPN server source code
+b.
+Install the compiler used to compile the VPN server source code

 sudo apt-get install gcc sudo apt-get install make